 Navigating an evolving theology or expanding spirituality

 I accompany seekers through one-on-one and group sessions.
-With the consent of seekers I integrate embodied practices to support listening, exploration, and to support making meaning.
+With the consent of my directees, I integrate embodied practices to support listening, exploration, and making meaning.

 What does accompaniment with movement look like in a session?

 After our first consultation, we may decide to spend our sessions weight training or using a form of movement within my scope of practice as a mode of listening.
 For example, we may kettlebell flow as a moving meditation.
-These movements bring you present and invite you to listen to your body.
+These movements invite you to listen to your body and stay present.

 Education & More